 Each lab test must have a defined source document which is the first place the result is recorded or generated.
 Site laboratories will have a plan for the storage of these documents so that they are easily retrievable.
-See section 9 of this manual for more information on source documentation requirements for the lab.
+See SSP Section 9 for more information on source documentation requirements for the lab.